 However, practical issues exist in the specification of econometric housing models, including the correct measurement of prices, quantities and incomes.
-Thus, a wide variety of variables have been included in housing demand models:
+Thus, a wide variety of variables has been included in housing demand models:

-- Housing consumption number of owner-occupied dwellings/ housing stock, rental stock, mortgage repayments, market values, rates, rents and imputed rents as measurements of housing expenditure - Real house prices consumer expenditure deflator/inflation, interest rates - Income net or gross of taxation, current or permanent, real personal disposable income, personal sector financial wealth, household total debt, mortgages outstanding
+- Housing consumption number of owner-occupied dwellings/housing stock, rental stock, mortgage repayments, market values, rates, rents and imputed rents as measurements of housing expenditure; - Real house prices consumer expenditure deflator/inflation, interest rates; - Income net or gross of taxation, current or permanent, real personal disposable income, personal sector financial wealth, household total debt, mortgages outstanding.

 There is also no consensus as to socio-demographic variables to be included e.g. unemployment rate, total population, household size, age of household head, regime-change dummies (e.g. tax reform), seasonal dummies.
-Similarly in the choice of methodologies employed.
+Similarly, there is no consensus in the choice of empirical methodologies employed.

 Broadly, the determinants may be characterized as economic and/or demographic.
 The standard economic variables can be further decomposed into macroeconomic and housing-related.
 GDP and interest rates would constitute macroeconomic variables and the housing-related variables would include housing prices, household income and unemployment rate.
 Demographic variables include population, number of marriages and birth rates.
-While there is no generally accepted model of the demand for housing the literature has focused on certain key variables, namely income, prices and one or two demographic variables.
-The process has also been influenced by data availability.
-In the following section two of the studies that have focused on developing countries and one that utilised the ARDL approach are examined.
-A more extensive review of the literature can be found in Maipezzi and Mayo (1987) and Donatos (1995).
+While there is no generally accepted model of the demand for housing, the literature has focused on certain key variables, namely income, prices and one or two demographic variables.